phuoctr/ThumbControllerHID/README.md

 - Quick press
 - Long press

-A working demo for this controller can be found [here](https://phuoctrinh.com/ar-input-prototype), in this demo an AR Unity application for iPad is developed which communicate with the XR controller over BLE.
+A working demo for this controller can be found [here](https://soundxvision.io/lets-play-2048), in this demo, with the HID BLE profile uploaded to the board, I can use the thumb mounted controller for playing 2048.